Math Circles • Spring 2026

 \[ \left|\frac{p}{q} - \pi\right| < \left|\frac{a}{b} - \pi\right| \qquad \text{for every other } \frac{a}{b} \text{ with } b \le q. \]

-The notes compare decimal approximations with \(\tfrac{355}{113}\), illustrating that decimal truncation does not necessarily give the best approximation.
+We compare decimal approximations with \(\tfrac{355}{113}\), illustrating that decimal truncation does not necessarily give the best approximation.

 Irrational numbers and infinite paths

-The notes state that every irrational number corresponds to an infinite path on the Stern–Brocot tree that does not end with \(L^{\infty}\) or \(R^{\infty}\).
+Every irrational number corresponds to an infinite path on the Stern–Brocot tree that does not end with \(L^{\infty}\) or \(R^{\infty}\).

 To find the best approximations, cut the infinite path every time there is a turn.